-The Technical Standards and Safety Authority (TSSA) has released detailed requirements for boilers, pressure vessels (BPV), fitting and pipings used for agricultural purposes.
+The Technical Standards and Safety Authority (TSSA) has released detailed requirements for boilers, pressure vessels (BPV), fitting and pipings used for agricultural purposes in Ontario.
 These requirements start July 1, 2021.

 First announced last year, the exemption that was previously in place for agricultural BPVs was revoked last summer due to growing safety concerns.

 All new and existing installations of boilers, pressure vessels (BPV), fitting and pipings used for agricultural purposes in Ontario must comply with regulatory and code requirements.

 For new installations, a TSSA BPV inspector conducts an installation inspection of all pressure equipment before it can be placed into service.
 Upon successful completion, TSSA issues a Certificate of Inspection (COI).

 Once the owners and operators have received a COI, the certified equipment will then be subject to periodic inspection by a qualified inspector – owners must request an inspection either from their insurer or from TSSA as appropriate prior to the expiry date on their Certificate of Inspection.
 More information is available online and a background document here: